natalia-buzkova/english-for-designers/05-storytelling/index.md

 ### Insecure attachment - Anxious

-Jumping to the exactly opposite side of the spectrum, we focus on anxious attachment style, 20% of the population.
+Jumping to the exactly opposite side of the spectrum, let's focus on anxious attachment style, 20% of the population.

 Being the most distrustful one, anxious child become very distraught when separated from parents, but doesn’t find comfort in their return either.
 Same as in adulthood, they don’t see themselves as worthy of love and attention.

 They may experience:
 - deep fear of rejection